mirkosignorelli/csv/README.md

 Data and code to reproduce the simulations and data analysis presented in:

-Signorelli, M., Cutillo, L. (in review).
-On community structure validation in real networks. [arXiv preprint number: 1710.06611](https://arxiv.org/abs/1710.06611)
+Signorelli, M., Cutillo, L. (in press).
+On community structure validation in real networks.
+To appear in *Computational Statistics*, [arXiv preprint number: 1710.06611](https://arxiv.org/abs/1710.06611)

 This repository comprises 3 subfolders: